Nekmo/pip-rating/docs/troubleshooting.rst

 Troubleshooting
 ===============

-What is pip rating used for?
+What is pip-rating used for?
 ----------------------------
 Pip-rating is useful in many different scenarios: